knuesel/callisto/src/reading/rich-object.typ

 }

 // Process a "rich" object, which can be available in multiple formats.
+// The item-data and item-metadata arguments are dicts keyed by MIME types.
 // Can return none if item is available only in unsupported formats (and
 // ignore-wrong-format is true) or if the item is empty (data dict empty in
 // notebook JSON).
-// The 'handlers' argument must be a valid dict (cannot be auto).
+// The 'all-handlers' argument must be "resolved" (cannot be auto, and must
+// include the default handlers as well as the user-specified handlers).
+// The ctx argument is optional.
+A new context will be created anyway,
+// but an existing context can be specified to be included as parent context.
 #let process(
   item-data,
+  item-metadata,
   cell: none,
   format: auto,
-  handlers: none,
+  all-handlers: none,
   ignore-wrong-format: false,
   stream: "all",
   handler-args: none,
+  ctx: none,
 ) = {
   let item-formats = item-data.keys()
   if item-formats.len() == 0 {